 My final choice to visit is Wollaton Hall.
 The house is an Elizabethan manor set in some really lovely grounds, including a deer park.
 The hall often has on family friendly trails and exhibitions so it’s worth checking out their website to see what’s on.
 Normally you only have to pay to park although their recent Dinosaur exhibition you did have to pay to look around.
 The natural history museum is otherwise free to enter.

 I hope you enjoyed the round up.
-If you want to keep up to date with what’s on in the East Midlands please head on over to Our Bucket List Lives for reviews and more round up posts.
+If you want to keep up to date with what’s on in the East Midlands please head on over to Where to go with Kids for reviews and more round up posts.